-In 2008, a Delaware Family Court Judge asked Delaware Shakespeare Festival to create an education program for at-risk and adjudicated youth.
+In 2008, a Delaware Family Court Judge asked Delaware Shakespeare to create an education program for at-risk and adjudicated youth.
 The judge felt that exposure to arts and culture can keep at-risk youth from “being outsiders…and can help them feel like they belong to the large society of humanity.”
-DSF responded with The Bridge.
+Delaware Shakespeare responded with The Bridge.

 The Bridge has two goals: to connect at-risk youth to “the large society of humanity” and promote positive life choices through examination of the choices that are made by Shakespeare’s characters.